 Towards more equalisation of power that honours diversity, draws out consensus and creativity, and empowers all.

-The above four interconnected strands are underpinned by a nonviolent, process-oriented activism, expressed through a contemplative dimension within the framework of Islam (Surrender to the Divine).
+The above four interconnected strands are underpinned by a nonviolent, process-oriented activism, expressed through a contemplative dimension within the framework of Islam (Surrender to the underlying Unity or Oneness).